nikhilkamineni/Sprint-Challenge--SQL/README.md

 Design a database for an online chat system.

+## Deliverables

+Add a file called `queries.sql` that runs all of the `CREATE TABLE`, `INSERT`, and `SELECT` queries, below.

+The last question is a fill-in-the-blank.
+You can add that as a SQL comment to the end of `queries.sql`.

+## Details

 The chat system has an arbitrary number of:

 * Organizations (e.g. `Lambda School`)